josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🏛️_Chaps_Be_Serious/🌹_for_the_serious_red_chaps.md

 ---

 ## 🌌 Constellations
 🧠 🧭 🧩 — structural analysis, governance arcs, transitional logic.

+---

 ## ✨ Stardust
 labour party purpose, class politics, transitional change, nonviolent alternatives, historical function, democratic pressure valves, working class representation

+---

 ## 🏮 Footer
-*Labour as the Alternative to Revolution* is a living node of the Polaris Protocol.
+*🟥 Labour as the Alternative to Revolution* is a living node of the Polaris Protocol.
 It contributes to the **Big Picture Protocols** cluster through deep structural analysis of political roles and constitutional function.

 > 📡 Cross-references: